 If these symptoms are developed at the workplace, employees will inform their employer promptly to be temporarily relieved of their duties.

-Enable contactless payment solutions to be the default method of payment to limit any physical contact with the employees and reception area.
+Enable contactless payment solutions to be the default method of payment to limit any physical contact with the employees and the reception area.